 In general, the first leg of a trip to Portugal takes place in Lisbon, the Portuguese capital.
 It is a beautiful city, and easily compares to the beauty of Paris, in terms of architecture and natural landscapes.

-Armed with your newly learned Portuguese language you will be able to improve your skills as you stroll under the sun and have a look at the incredible features the city has to offer:
+Armed with your newly learned Portuguese skills, you will be able to improve your abilities as you stroll through the streets and have a look at the incredible features the city has to offer:

 If the beauty of a country could be summed up in the splendor of its natural world, Portugal could count on the island of Madeira to perfect its reputation…

-Nicknamed the island of flowers, this pearl of the Atlantic is located off the coast of Morocco and never ceases to surprise with the landscapes it offers and the activities it is brimming with, such as swimming with dolphins in the wild and without having to resort to phonetics!
+Nicknamed the island of flowers, this pearl of the Atlantic is located off the coast of Morocco and never ceases to amaze with the landscapes it offers and the activities it is brimming with, such as swimming with dolphins in the wild.

-This island is beautiful, and has the colors of its flowers as the first thing to thank.
+This island is beautiful, mainly due to its colourful array of flowers.
 Madeira is a combination of roads, city, gardens, beaches, the mountains Pico de Arieiro, Pico Ruivo, and the incredible subtropical wet Laurisylve forest located on the heights of the island.

-Here, knowing how to speak, write, and understand the Portuguese language will brighten up the language stay of any American and help him or her to quickly befriend the inhabitants of the island.
+Here, knowing how to speak, write, and understand the Portuguese language will brighten up the language stay of any foreigner and help him or her to quickly befriend the inhabitants of the island.

 Far from being a unique “lingua,” Portuguese is spoken in several countries around the world with major differences in the tonic accents, grammar, and personal pronouns.
-These differences are sure to amaze speakers who have learned only one version of the language they know as Portugal’s.
+These differences are sure to amaze speakers who have learned only one version of the language.

 In Brazil – a Portuguese colony from 1494 until 1822 – the official language spoken by Brazilians is Portuguese, but we could rename it Brazilian it is so unique.